-You start to mow the lawn, and halfway through you begin to feel tired but it is tempting to continue, but you want to complete the task and the forecast is for rain later.
-You finish the job, causing you to become totally exhausted, and you are forced to rest.
+You start to mow the lawn, and halfway through you begin to feel tired but it is tempting to continue and anyway, the forecast is for rain later.
+You finish the job, causing you to become totally exhausted and you are forced to rest.
 The next morning, you wake with stiff joints and aching muscles and have to rest again.
-When you start to feel better, maybe a few days later, your fitness levels have dropped due to the enforced rest, and so you tire more easily, and the cycle goes on.
+When you start to feel better, maybe days later, your fitness levels have dropped due to the enforced rest, and so you tire more easily, and the cycle goes on.

-3. What is "pacing"?
+What is "pacing"?

 Pacing is the opposite of "Boom and Bust".
-It starts with learning to recognise your own individual and manageable baseline of activity.
-Instead of continuing an activity to the point and beyond, you stop before that point.
+It is a method of learning to recognise your own individual and manageable baseline of activity, so instead of continuing an activity to the point of exhaustion, you stop before that point.

-Continuing on the theme of mowing the lawn-before you start to feel tired, you stop and rest.
-After your rest, you return to mowing, stop and rest again, and so on.
+Continuing on the theme of mowing the lawn, before you start to feel tired, you stop and rest.
+After your rest, you return to mowing, stop and rest again and so on.

-By planning to stop before you become tired, overall you can continue for longer.
-Pacing smooths out the peaks and troughs of activity caused by the Boom and Bust cycle.
+By always stopping before you become tired, you can continue for longer.
+Pacing smoothes out the peaks and troughs of activity caused by the Boom and Bust cycle.

-4. How to work out a baseline of activity
+How to work out a baseline of activity

-You can work out and set your own baseline for an activity by monitoring how long you can carry out the task over several different occasions before you start to fatigue.
+You can work out and set your own baseline for the activity by monitoring how long you can carry out the task on several different occasions, before you start to fatigue.
 The Lane Fox Unit generally suggests setting your baseline 50% below this level (this may need to be lowered for some people - so take advice).
-Instead of continuing the activity to the point of exhaustion (which is 100% of your potential), you stop at the ш S U ĸ ш Х ш ACTIVITY AND F O R PACING

-50% mark, aiming to avoid the Boom and Bust cycle.
+Instead of continuing the activity to the point of exhaustion (which is 100% of your potential), you stop at the 50% mark, aiming to avoid the Boom and Bust cycle.

-For example, when you are climbing stairs; if you have to stop after 10 steps because you are tired, try next time taking a break halfway, at the fifth step (10 steps minus 50% = five steps) then carry on for another five steps and rest again, aiming to avoid the physical exhaustion.
+For example, when you are climbing stairs; if you have to stop after 10 steps because you are tired, try next time taking a break before you get tired, at the fifth step (10 steps minus 50% = five steps) then carry on for another five steps and rest again, so avoiding physical exhaustion.
 Remember, each person is different.

-The same principle can be applied to other activities i.e. gardening, washing etc. It does take some pre-planning and practice.

-Suggestion for prompts include setting a timer or putting stickers around the house to remind you to take breaks and pace.
+The same principle can be applied to other activities i.e. gardening, washing etc. You could set a timer, or put stickers around the house to remind you to pace.
 The practice of resting before you become tired or exhausted, or before an increase in symptoms, is so effective that it should be your number one priority in energy conservation.

-5. Energy conservation
+Energy conservation

-Energy conservation means using energy efficiently to do the things you need to do, so you still have the energy to do the things you want to do.
+Energy conservation means using energy efficiently to do the things you need to do so you still have the energy to do the things you want to do.
 It is about making the most of the energy you have.
 It can be helpful to think through how you go about everyday activities, modifying and adapting each task as necessary.

+1. Prioritising

-- 1. Prioritising: Ask yourself the following questions: - Does it all need to be done today? - Does it need to be done at all, or is there any of the task that could be avoided? - Can I get someone to help me with all or part of the task? - Which jobs are necessary and perhaps need to be done first?
+Ask yourself the following questions:

+- Does it all need to be done today? - Does it need to be done at all or is there any part of the task that could be avoided? - Can I get someone to help me with all or part of the task? - Which jobs are necessary and perhaps need to be done first?